Azure/azure-functions-durable-extension/CONTRIBUTING.md

 3. Run the unit tests via Visual Studio Test Explorer by selecting "Run All"

+## Writing tests
+All tests for Durable Functions are found in [test/Common](https://github.com/Azure/azure-functions-durable-extension/tree/dev/test/Common).
+These tests are written using the [XUnit framework](https://xunit.github.io/).

+NOTE: In order to run any tests you right in our CI pipeline, they must have one of the following attributes:

+ - `[Trait("Category", PlatformSpecificHelpers.TestCategory)]`
+ - `[Trait("Category", PlatformSpecificHelpers.TestCategory + "_BVT")]`
+ - `[Trait("Category", PlatformSpecificHelpers.FlakeyTestCategory)]`

+Please avoid writing flakey tests.

 ## Testing code changes locally (Visual Studio)